clux/facemaulers/east/nekrina.md

 ### Lower level
 ![](nekrina-fortress-lower.png)

-3 Chuuls + 4 Umber Hulks.
-Hiding out there, feeding on corpse remains + any adventurers who goes travelling.
-They tunnel in from 30.

 Instead run an Elder Oblex plot.
 Wet floor.
-Hallucinatory terrain in there, red mist up to knees.
+Hallucinatory terrain in there, red mist up to knees, feels knolly.
 Multiple dwarves conected to central mass in corner (eerier red light from each corner).
 Sulfurous smell.
 True sight sees the tether.
 Try to separate members.
+"My i am so thirsty, you look like a strong one, my man, do you mind fetching me some water?"

+Why are they here?
+Just dug themselves up from the underdark.
+Trapped.
+Can't remember the city name they came from.

+Knows how to get to [[velddrinnsshar]], without getting trapped (through Shadowfell, two-way portal from [[irithyll]]).

+If they get one to leave, close the door.
+Bring jojo the Umber Hulk.
 Can have the upper levels be extremely clean, like acid cleaned.

 - 29 sleeping chambers of important people (lore info here about Akkhan)
 - 31 tombs (very old, Kiaransalee lore here)

 #### Lore
-- How to get to [[velddrinnsshar]], without getting trapped (through Shadowfell, with compass from [[irithyll]]).
-- Kiaransalee's Scythe caused sentience in undead
+- The disappearance of Maerimydra.
+Temple to Kiaransalee at the top of the underdark city.
+Now it's a hole in the ground (map location to where it was).
+- Akkhan was buried not far from that city up north.
+Boreal Diamond Mines.

 - TODO: ritual that can hamper Irae's powers.
 - TODO: Lore about help from [[eilistraee]]?